Intrinsic Dimension of Geometric Data Sets

 This work provides a comprehensive approach to intrinsic dimensionality of a data set, as often encountered explicitly or implicitly in machine learning and knowledge discovery.
 Inspired by and extending Pestov's work, we introduced a space of geometric data sets, developed a natural axiomatization of intrinsic dimension, and established a specific dimension function satisfying the axioms proposed.
 Our axiomatic approach (hence every concrete instance) reflects the dimension curse correctly and agrees with common geometric intuition in various respects.
 Furthermore, it facilitates a quantification of the dimension curse.
 We illustrated our feature-based approach through exemplary computations for various artificial and real-world data sets.
 For those we observed a difference in evaluation by the intrinsic dimension function compared to Chavez intrinsic dimension.

 We identify various future works.
 Due to the challenging task to compute the intrinsic dimension, in particular in the case of incidence structures, heuristics for approximation are of great interest.
-For example, one could apply feature sampling in a controlled manner.
-Furthermore, an important problem to be investigated is the influence of feature selection or feature reduction, like principle component analysis (PCA), to the value of intrinsic dimension, which should lead to a monotone increase in the values of the intrinsic dimension.
+For example, one could apply feature sampling.
+Furthermore, an important problem to be investigated is the influence of feature selection or feature reduction, like principle component analysis, to the value of intrinsic dimension, which should lead to a monotone increase in the values of the intrinsic dimension.